murairam/inception/README.md

 - `fastcgi_index index.php` - Default PHP file
 - `include fastcgi_params;` - Standard FastCGI parameters (comes with NGINX)
 - `fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;` - Tells PHP-FPM which file to execute

+Wordpress
+a cms, content management system no code visual website builder, or wordpress.org for without hosting

+what is fastgci?
+service, helps to handle and run php

+MariaDB: Runs as mysql user (created by mariadb package)
+PHP-FPM: Runs as nobody user (built-in Alpine user with minimal permissions)

+[www]
+Section header - Names this PHP-FPM pool "www" (you can have multiple pools, but we only need one)

+iniuser = nobody
+group = nobody
+Security - PHP-FPM worker processes run as the nobody user/group (not root).
+This matches the ownership of /var/www/html.

+inilisten = 9000
+Critical! - PHP-FPM listens on port 9000.
+This is where NGINX forwards PHP requests to (fastcgi_pass wordpress:9000;)
+Alternative: Could use a Unix socket instead of TCP port, but port 9000 is simpler for Docker networking.

+inilisten.owner = nobody
+listen.group = nobody
+Socket permissions - If using Unix socket, set ownership.
+Not strictly needed for TCP port 9000, but doesn't hurt.

+inipm = dynamic
+Process Manager mode - dynamic means PHP-FPM automatically adjusts the number of child processes based on demand.
+Options:

+static - Fixed number of workers dynamic - Adjusts based on load (best for varying traffic) ondemand - Spawns workers only when needed

+inipm.max_children = 5
+Maximum workers - At most 5 PHP-FPM processes can run simultaneously.
+For a small project, 5 is plenty.

+inipm.start_servers = 2
+Initial workers - Start with 2 PHP-FPM processes when container launches.

+inipm.min_spare_servers = 1
+pm.max_spare_servers = 3
+Spare workers - Keep between 1-3 idle processes ready to handle requests.
+If all workers are busy, spawn more (up to max_children).
+Think of it like: always keep 1-3 employees on standby, hire more if needed (max 5 total).

+iniclear_env = no
+Environment variables - no means PHP-FPM passes environment variables to PHP scripts.
+Why important?
+WordPress needs env vars like MYSQL_DATABASE, MYSQL_USER, etc. from docker-compose!
+Default is yes (clears env vars for security), but we need them for configuration.

+Dockerfile
+-F flag: Runs PHP-FPM in foreground (like nginx -g "daemon off;")

+entrypoint script
+Step 1: Wait for Database

+Keep trying to connect to MariaDB
+Sleep 3 seconds between attempts
+Continue only when MariaDB responds

+Step 2: Check if Already Set Up

+Look for wp-config.php file
+If exists → skip setup (already done)
+If missing → do first-time setup

+Step 3: First-Time Setup (if needed)

+Create wp-config.php with database credentials
+Install WordPress with admin user
+Create second user (regular author)
+Mark setup as complete

+Step 4: Start PHP-FPM

+Hand control to PHP-FPM process
+PHP-FPM runs as PID 1, keeps container alive

+In one sentence: Wait for database → configure WordPress if needed → start PHP-FPM.

 ---

 ## Resources